ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 **Belgium**

-A recent report has dared to suggest that predictive policing might not be entirely ethical—particularly when it relies on dodgy databases and sociological guesswork.
+A recent report has dared to suggest that predictive policing might not be entirely ethical, particularly when it relies on dodgy databases and sociological guesswork.
 Brussels, ever the voice of reason, is considering a ban.

 **Hungary**